Ifiht/PacMan/README.md

 Merge all the Minecraft Datapacks :package:

 ## Usage
-This repo contains a script `genpac.sh` that works its way through all the sources specified, and overlays them on eachother to create one massive datapack data folder that
+This repo contains two scripts, `dpak_gen.sh` & `rpak_gen.sh` for datapacks and resourcepacks respectively, that work their way through all the sources specified, and overlay them on eachother to create one monolithic data folder and assets folder that
 1. solves the issue of loading order for SpigotMC servers, and
 2. allows for precise editing and changing from a known state.